fosterdouglas/quarter-clock/README.md

 This project uses an adapted library for the RV3028 RTC, found at this https://github.com/x10dit/rv3028_rtc GitHub repo.

-Full description coming soon.

-## A -- Mode

-Press this to change the mode.

-1 Quarter-Clock!

-2 Options

-3 Visuals
+It also uses Pimoroni's custom Pico firmware v0.X.X, which uses MicroPython v1.16, found here: https://github.com/pimoroni/pimoroni-pico.

-## B -- Select
+## A -- Select

-In Quarter-Clock mode, [does nothing].
+In Quarter-Clock mode, cycles through different visualizations.

+## B -- Options

-In Options mode, changes the option's current setting.
+In Quarter-Clock mode, toggles in and out of the options mode.

-In Visuals mode, cycles through different visuals.
+(If a visualization is displaying, this will instead interact with or modify it)

-## X -- Brightness/Cycle Up
+## X -- Brightness/Cycle Option

 In Quarter-Clock mode, changes brightness level.

-In Options mode, cycles *up* through options.
+In Options mode, cycles to the next option.

-In Visuals mode, changes brightness level.

-## Y -- Color/Cycle Down
+## Y -- Color/Change Option

 In Quarter-Clock mode, changes the color theme.

-In Options mode, cycles *down* through the options.

-In Visuals mode, changes the color theme.
+In Options mode, changes the option's current setting.

 ## Options